-* Do not use the single-dose vial or pre-filled syringe to deliver a partial volume of 0.25 mL.
+* Do not use the pre-filled syringe to deliver a partial volume of 0.25 mL.

-As with all injectable vaccines, appropriate medical treatment and supervision must always be readily available in the event of an anaphylactic reaction following the administration of Spikevax JN.1.
+As with all injectable vaccines, appropriate medical treatment and supervision must always be readily available in the event of an anaphylactic reaction following the administration of Spikevax LP.8.1.

 Individuals should be observed by a healthcare professional for at least 15 minutes after vaccination.